CiwPython/Ciw/docs/Tutorial-II/tutorial_v.rst

 This system can be described in one Network object.
 Arrival and Service distributions are listed in the order of the nodes.
 So are number of servers.
-We do however require a *transition matrix*.
+We do however require a *routing matrix*.

-A transition matrix is an :math:`n \times n` matrix (where :math:`n` is the number of nodes in the network) such that the :math:`(i,j)\text{th}` element corresponds to the probability of transitioning to node :math:`j` after service at node :math:`i`.
+A routing matrix is an :math:`n \times n` matrix (where :math:`n` is the number of nodes in the network) such that the :math:`(i,j)\text{th}` element corresponds to the probability of transitioning to node :math:`j` after service at node :math:`i`.
 In Python, we write this matrix as a list of lists.
-The transition matrix for the café system looks like this:
+The routing matrix for the café system looks like this:

 .. math::